How Do You Read a Chart

 L - Lowest Price

-A trader can also add a indicator on the chart so that they can interpret the trading chart market using these indicators.
-Traders will need to place indicators on the so that they can get additional information about a trend & therefore be in a better position to make a more informed trading decision.
-These indicators can be used to predict the likely market direction that the market is likely to keep moving in whether up or down.
+A trader can also add a indicator on the chart so that they can interpret the trading chart market using these technical indicators.
+Traders will need to place indicators on the so that they can get additional information about a price trend & therefore be in a better position to make a more informed trading decision.
+These indicators can be used to predict the likely market direction that the market is likely to keep moving in whether up/down.

 A trader can use indicators such as the moving averages and Bollinger to determine the trend.
-Traders can also use other indicators such as the RSI and stochastic oscillators to determine when to open trades.
+Traders can also use other indicators such as the RSI and stochastic oscillators technical indicators to determine when to open trade transactions.

 Trend lines are also used to determine the direction of the candlestick charts trends and these lines canbe drawn on the charts to show this direction.
 A up-ward trend will be pictured by a trend line is moving up while a trend that is moving down will b e shown a trend line that is moving downward.

-To learn how to draw a trend line & how to trade using technical analysis a trader can learn about the trend line lesson under the learn xauusd lessons section of this website, for indicators a trader can learn about indicators & their technical analysis on the indicators section of this web site.
+To learn how to draw a trend line & how to trade using technical analysis a trader can learn about the trend line lesson under the learn xauusd lessons section of this siteesite, for indicators a trader can learn about indicators & their trading analysis on the indicators section of this web site.